iyanu752/LEAD-TRACKER-CHROME-EXTENTION/README.md

-# LEAD-TRACKER-CHROME-EXTENTION
+# LEAD-TRACKER-CHROME-EXTENTION💲💹
- this is a lead tracker app i created for for the google chrome extension
+ This is a lead tracker app  for for the google chrome extension

+ # PROBLEMS I ENCOUNTERED
+ - Having a messy html code due to javascript code being written in html script tags
+ - Making text appear on the DOM using javascript
+ - Making functions cleaner and use less code
+ - Making strings shorter and use less code

-# WHAT I LEARNED
+# SOLUTIONS I FOUND AND LEARNED WHILE SOLVING THOES PROBLEMS
- - How to use event listeners properly
+ - External javascript and how to use event listeners to make code cleaner
- - How to use the innerHTML in javascript
+ - Using textContent and innerHTML to make text appear on the DOM and when to use both
- - Function parameters
+ - Using functiomn parameters
- - Template strings
+ - Using template strings
  - Local storage
  - JSON object
  - Objects in arrays

-# NOTE
-This is the first virsion of my lead tracker application and i will be making more improvements down the line